cakephp/docs/en/appendices/4-5-migration-guide.rst

   exceptions and makes navigating stack traces easier as each frame can be collapsed individually.
 - Console exception messages now include stack traces for chained exceptions.
+- Listeners of the ``Exception.beforeRender`` event can now replace the trapped exception or override the rendering step by returning a ``Response`` object.
+- Listeners of the ``Error.beforeRender`` event can now replace the rendering step for an error by returning the desired output.

 View